Sandvine: Internet throttling and censorship

+United States

-Sandvine products were used by Comcast in the United States to limit number of sessions of Internet traffic generated by peer-to-peer file sharing software.
-Sandvine's current traffic discrimination product, Fairshare, is described in detail in an RFC.
+AppLogic products were used by Comcast in the United States to limit number of sessions of Internet traffic generated by peer-to-peer file sharing software.
+AppLogic's previous traffic discrimination product, Fairshare, is described in detail in an RFC.
 According to independent testing, Comcast injected reset packets into peer-to-peer connections, which effectively caused a certain limited number of outbound connections to immediately terminate.

-According to research by Citizen Lab, products sold by Sandvine are being used to facilitate censorship of the Internet in Egypt, an allegation the company denies.
-On February 27, 2024, Sandvine Incorporated was added to the Bureau of Industry and Security (BIS) Entity List subject to Export Administration Regulations "based on information that Sandvine supplies deep packet inspection technology to the Government of Egypt, where it is used in mass web-monitoring and censorship to block news as well as target political actors and human rights activists."
+AppLogic's traffic management is now presented under ActiveLogic and Fair Usage and Congestion Management.

 The P2P throttling focuses on Gnutella, and uses a path cost algorithm to reduce speeds while still delivering the same content.
 Sandvine uses stateful deep packet inspection and packet spoofing to allow the networking device to determine the details of the P2P conversation, including the hash requested.
 The device can then determine the optimal peer to use, and substitute it for the one selected by the P2P algorithm by "[sitting] in the middle, imitating both ends of the connection, and sending reset packets to both client and server."
-In March 2018, Citizen Lab published a report showing evidence that PacketLogic devices from Sandvine could have been used to deploy government spyware in Turkey and redirect Egyptian users to affiliate ads.